natanyamodi/brain-tumor-classification-and-detection/README.md

 The following were already applied on the dataset, so you can skip doing these steps.
 **Preprocessing:**
-- Auto-Orient: ✅
+- Auto-Orient Applied
 - Resize: Stretched to 640x640

 **Augmentations:**
 - Outputs per training example: 3
-- Flip: Horizontal & Vertical ✅
+- Flip: Horizontal & Vertical

 ### 🛠️ Train Your Own Model